prog4biol/evop2026/EVOP_Python_2026.md

 import sys
 ```

+Importing modules in Python gives you access to all of the codes within it (more below with the math module).

 Let's imagine we have a script called friends.py.
 If you write this on the command line:

 ```bash